 Off-site collections store is accessible only to staff for essential visits.

-The Courtauld Connects building site is currently operational, but on a much reduced scale in line with health and safety best practice and government guidelines on working practices such as distancing.
-Additional welfare facilities and parking have been made available for those who travel to site.
+The Courtauld Connects building site is currently operational, and following health and safety best practice and government guidelines on working practices such as distancing.
+Additional welfare facilities have been made available for those who travel to site.
 This situation will be kept under review and amended as guidelines change.

-Aside from on-site essential staff, Courtauld employees are currently working from home, and teaching for the summer term has been moved online.
+Aside from on-site essential staff, Courtauld employees are currently working from home.

 For the wider public, we will be looking at ways in which we can continue to share our research, academic expertise and collection, using online and remote channels until it is safe to reopen.